stevenoh0908/ba2cc/README.md

 ##### For Setting In-Variables

 ###### FUNCTION getData()
-returns setted data of two categories with list, recommended to use **Unpacking** like following example code.
+Returns setted data of two categories with list, recommended to use **Unpacking** like following example code.

 **Example**
 ```python